njwood/final/README.md

 Resources
 ---

-Stanford recently released a set of [interesting datasets](http://cjlab.stanford.edu/2015/09/30/lab-launch-and-data-sets/).

-Viau maintains a [huge list of d3 examples](http://christopheviau.com/d3list/gallery.html), some may have multiple views.

-Utah has a [great list of resources](http://dataviscourse.net/2015/resources/) including data links.

 The "[Data is Plural](https://tinyletter.com/data-is-plural/archive)" weekly letter often contains interesting datasets.

+Think of something you're interested in, go find data on it!
+Include data processing as part of your work on this project.

 Requirements
 ---

-Store the following in your github repository:
+Store the following in your GitHub repository:

 - Code - All web site files and libraries assuming they are not too big to include
 - Data - Include all the data that you used in your project.
 If the data is too large for github store it on a cloud storage provider, such as Dropbox or Yousendit.